allancolibao/arcdev-portfolio-v2/src/markdown/self-taught.md

 passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.</p>

-<p class="text-gray-600 leading-relaxed mb-6">Lorem Ipsum is simply dummy text of the printing and
+<p class="text-xs md:text-sm xl:text-base text-gray-600 leading-relaxed mb-6">Lorem Ipsum is simply dummy text of the printing and
 typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially